mynormh/You-Dont-Know-JS/async & performance/ch1.md

 ajax( "http://some.url.2", response );
 ```

 We process the data set in maximum-sized chunks of 1,000 items.
-By doing so, we ensure a short-running "process," even if that means many more subsequent "processes," as the interleaving onto the event loop queue will give us a much more responsive (performant) site/app.
+By doing so, we ensure a short-running "process", even if that means many more subsequent "processes", as the interleaving onto the event loop queue will give us a much more responsive (performant) site/app.

 Of course, we're not interaction-coordinating the ordering of any of these "processes," so the order of results in `res` won't be predictable.
 If ordering was required, you'd need to use interaction techniques like those we discussed earlier, or ones we will cover in later chapters of this book.